JJIN-JU/KRICT-personal/BindingAffinity/README.md

 This project implements a **protein–ligand binding affinity prediction model** using structural information from ligand molecules and protein binding pockets.

-(This project implements a protein–ligand binding affinity prediction model developed as part of my independent research.)
+(This project implements a protein–ligand binding affinity prediction model independently developed as part of my research.)

 ## Overview